 Check the whole policy to make sure it covers what you need it to

 Compare pet insurance policies that meet your needs

-Find the policy offers the cover you need at the best price
+Find the policy offering the cover you need at the best price

-Check the policy documents carefully before you buy your policy so you know what is covered, and what exclusion could prevent your insurer paying out.
+Check the policy documents carefully before you buy so that you know what is covered, and what exclusions could prevent your insurer paying out.